 National Central Statistical Offices might be able to help you.
 Click here to get the link to their websites:

 For statistics in Europe, contact the European Group on Museum Statistics (EGMUS): http://www.egmus.eu/

 Some museums publish their attendance statistics in their annual reports.

 ICOM is not aware of the accurate number of museums in the world.
-However, in its 19th edition (2012), the most comprehensive directory Museums of the World published by De Gruyter Saur covers more than 55,000 museums in 202 countries.
+However, in its 21st edition (2014), the most comprehensive directory Museums of the World published by De Gruyter covers more than 55,000 museums in 202 countries.